craigthomas/Chip8Java/README.md

     Vx = Vx << 1

+#### Index Quirks

+The `--index_quirks` flag controls whether post-increments are made to the index register following various register based operations.
+For  load (`Fn65`) and store (`Fn55`) register operations, the original specification for the Chip8 language results in the index register being post-incremented by the number of registers stored.
+With the Super Chip8 specification, this behavior is not always adhered to.
+Setting `--index_quirks` will prevent the post-increment of the index register from occurring after either of these instructions.

+#### Jump Quirks

+The `--jump_quirks` controls how jumps to various addresses are made with the jump (`Bnnn`) instruction.
+In the original Chip8 language specification, the jump is made by taking the contents of register 0, and adding it to the encoded numeric value, such as:

+    PC = V0 + nnn

+With the Super Chip8 specification, the highest 4 bits of the instruction encode the register to use (`Bxnn`) such.
+The behavior of `--jump_quirks` becomes:

+    PC = Vx + nn

+#### Clip Quirks

+The `--clip_quirks` controls whether sprites are allowed to wrap around the display.
+By default, sprits will wrap around the borders of the screen.
+If turned on, then sprites will not be allowed to wrap.

+#### Logic Quirks

+The `--logic_quirks` controls whether the F register is cleared after logic operations such as AND, OR, and XOR.
+By default, F is left undefined following these operations.
+With the flag turned on, F will always be cleared.

 ### Memory Size

 The original specification of the Chip8 language defined a 4K memory size